suchanek/proteusPy/README.md

    $ panel serve ~/repos/proteusPy/viewer/rcsb_viewer.py --show --autoreload
    ```

 3) rcsb_viewer - `Docker` version.
 I've created a `Docker` image of the viewer.
 It's available on `DockerHub` at `egsuchanek/rcsb_viewer:latest`, as well as on GitHub at: `ghcr.io/suchanek/rcsb_viewer`.
-It's possible to build the image by going into the `viewer` directory and executing:
+It's possible to build the image for MacOS or Linux by going into the `viewer` directory and executing:

   ```console
   $ docker build -t rcsb_viewer .